osama1991bokhari/Project4_Writing_Blog/README.md

 <a name="results"/>

 ## Results
-The results can be found in mediam
+The results can be found in [this Mediam blog](https://medium.com/@osama1991bokhari/tips-to-become-a-better-airbnb-user-81109ce48176)

 <a name="lic"/>